missmultiverse/gpt-4-wp-plugin/README.md

 - All endpoints require a valid API key with an assigned role
 - Role-based permission checks for every action
 - API keys are never exposed in logs or responses
+- Pre-configured GPTs are always available and cannot be removed (for security and simplicity)
+- **File management endpoints are strictly limited to the plugin directory and only available to gpt_admin**

 ---

 ## Troubleshooting & Diagnostics
 - Use the admin UI (Tools > GPT API Keys) for:
+  - Site selection and dynamic config
+  - Pre-configured GPTs table
   - API key management
   - Site ping test (both directions)
   - REST endpoint diagnostics and error logs
+- Use the plugin file management endpoints for advanced diagnostics, troubleshooting, and self-repair (gpt_admin only).
 - If you encounter errors, ensure the plugin is activated and you are using a valid API key.
 - Use the dynamic manifest and OpenAPI endpoints—do not use or create static ai-plugin.json or openapi.yaml files.
 - For debugging, enable WordPress debug mode or check your server logs.